underscoreio/essential-slick/src/pages/plain_sql.md

 val query = sql""" select "id" from "#$table" """.as[Long]
 ~~~

 In this situation we do not want the value of `table` to be treated as a String.
-That would give you the invalid query: `select "id" from "'message'""`.
+That would give you the invalid query: `select "id" from "'message'"`.
 However, using this construct means you can produce dangerous SQL.
 The golden rule is to never use `#$` with input supplied by a user.
 </div>